Frequently Asked Questions Buteyko USA

 Question: What is the Buteyko Method?

 Answer: The Buteyko Method was developed by Russian doctor Konstantin Pavlovich Buteyko (1923-2003).
 The method consists of breathing exercises and lifestyle guidelines to reverse chronic hyperventilation.
 The method was originally called the “voluntary elimination of deep breathing”.
-This later changed to the Buteyko method following the advice of Russian Buteyko practitioner Sasha Stalmatski.
+This later changed to the Buteyko method following the advice of Russian Buteyko instructor Sasha Stalmatski.

 Question: How did the Buteyko Method arrive to the west?

 Answer: During the early 1990s, Buteyko sent his protégée Sasha Stalmatksi to the West in order to spread the word of the Buteyko Method.
-Stalmatski first arrived to Australia and spent several years teaching patients and Buteyko practitioners.
+Stalmatski first arrived to Australia and spent several years teaching patients and Buteyko instructors.
 Since the mid 1990s, he has taught the Buteyko method in a number of countries including the UK and USA.

 Question: How quickly can I expect an improvement from the Buteyko method?